 Then it was just fields.
-But the real kick was from turning upstream into the huge great green, clean cathedral of trees on either steep mossy ferny bank.
+But the real kick was from turning upstream into the huge great green, clean cathedral of Oak and Ash on either steep mossy ferny bank.
 Which is still there, only deprived for some municipal reason of its river, and so now has to make do with piles of fly-tipped rubbish.

 It does seem obvious why the Baptist Revival was so popular hereabouts during the time when the temples of industrialisation were making many places was very black and smoky.
 I remember being very young and being carried/dragged by – I think – my sister and cousins across those stepping stones with the water splashing underneath, and assuming that this was the very stream from ‘Gi ceffyl bach, yn carrio ni’n dau.’
 You know the bit: ‘Dwr yn yr afon, a’r cerrig yn slip..’
 These were the very stones, my mother knew them, and was singing about them.

 They were certainly ‘slip’.